PMZeroSkyline/unity_webgl_local_start_converter/README.md

 First build unity webgl, please make sure that the publishing settings of unity are the same as the figure, use this software to select the webgl folder built by unity, and click convert.
 Now you can open locally

 # compiling
- Based on electron-forge tool, Need to install nodejs
+ Based on electron-forge tool, nodejs

 - install dependencies
 `